 How to Prevent Your Dog From Vomiting White Foam

 If your dog has had issues with throwing up white foam in the past, be sure that those underlying conditions are properly treated and under control.
 Chronic illnesses, such as kidney disease and irritable bowel syndrome, will require life-long management that may lead to a relapse of vomiting white foam if they’re not properly handled.
 This may mean a change in diet or regular medications.

 Make sure your pup is up-to-date on vaccinations to help prevent diseases like parvo and kennel cough that can cause him to vomit white foam.

 If your dog has known food allergies, avoid those ingredients that cause vomiting and other digestive upset.
-Also, if your dog likes to eat things other than their regular food, make sure to keep their environment clear.
-Lock up your garbage, don’t feed table scraps, don’t allow small toys, rocks or anything that can be swallowed whole where he can get them.
+Also, if your dog likes to eat things other than their regular food, make sure to keep their environment clean.
+Lock up your garbage, don’t feed table scraps, and don’t allow small toys, rocks or anything that can be swallowed whole where he can get them.
 Consider crate training your dog so that they have a safe place to be while you’re away to prevent indiscriminate eating and ingestion.

 Always monitor your dog for other signs if they vomit white foam.
 Note what they ate, when they ate it, and any other abnormalities so that you may notice a pattern to help diagnose the problem and prevent it in the future.

 Grass is thought to be an irritant that dogs swallow in order to induce vomiting because they have an upset stomach.
 When dogs are feeling a little upset, they may eat grass to try to relieve it.